Used Mazda CX-3 for sale nationwide

 The Verdict

-Consider alternatives if: You need maximum rear passenger space or boot capacity, expect engaging handling, or require the most comfortable ride in the compact SUV class.
+Consider alternatives if: You need maximum rear passenger space or boot capacity, expect engaging handling typical of Mazda, or require the most comfortable ride available in the compact SUV segment.

 Read our full Mazda CX-3 Review